Raw-JSON/StripData/README.md

 ---

-## 🎯 Why You Need It: The StripData Advantage
+## 🎯 Why You Need It: The 0FluffStyle Advantage

 This tool removes all dependence on external services, delivering speed and security server-based tools can't touch.